GomezDerek/LeetCode-Solutions/README.md

 ### 41. Rotting Oranges
 [ Time taken: 48 m 47 s ]

-" I solved my first graph question w/ no outside help!
+"I solved my first graph question w/ no outside help!
 So much code though, no way I could do this in less than 30 minutes"

 ### 42. Search in Rotated Sorted Array
 [ Conceded after 50 m ]

 "This is the hardest problem I've ever done..."

+### 43. Combination Sum
+[ Conceded after 1 h 4 m ]

+"I'm impressed with how such a simple solution can solve such an intimidating question"